 MEET THE FOUNDER & EDITOR-IN-CHIEF

-Simra Mariam, a Media and Communications major, has been writing about politics and social justice since the startup of her blog in 2015.
+Simra Mariam, an undergraduate Media and Communications student at Ursinus College, has been writing about politics and social justice since the startup of her blog in 2015.
 Her work has been published and featured in The Huffington Post, Odyssey, The Affinity Magazine, and more.

-Speaking about the mission of Reclamation Magazine, Simra has stated: “Rooted in the concept of using various mediums of art to express individuality, experiences, and critiques about the world, I wanted the magazine to be accessible to anyone who felt the need for a representative voice in the mainstream media.
-I am hopeful that as the platform continues to grow in both readership and contributions, it will serve as a statement that minority voices cannot be erased, and are all the more powerful when they come together.”
+“Rooted in the concept of using various mediums of art to express individuality, experiences, and critiques about the world, I wanted the magazine to be accessible to anyone who felt the need for a representative voice in the mainstream media.
+I am hopeful that as the platform continues to grow in both readership and contributions, it will serve as a statement that marginalized voices cannot be erased, and are all the more powerful when they come together.”